Configure and enable users for SMS-based authentication using Microsoft Entra ID

 Select the user you enabled for SMS-based authentication in the previous section, such as Contoso User, then select Authentication methods.

 Select + Add authentication method, then in the Choose method drop-down menu, choose Phone number.

 Enter the user's phone number, including the country code, such as +1 xxxxxxxxx.
-The Azure portal validates the phone number is in the correct format.
+The Microsoft Entra admin center validates the phone number is in the correct format.